01 of 18

-When it's broiling hot out and you're waiting in line for a parade or a ride, you'll be glad to have these little battery-operated gizmos that spritz you with water.
-Keep them in your hotel's minifridge overnight and you'll have cool water for most of the morning.
+When it's boiling hot out and you're waiting in line for a parade or a ride, you'll be glad to have these little battery-operated gizmos that spritz you with water.
+Keep them in your hotel's mini fridge overnight and you'll have cool water for most of the morning.

 12 of 18